June 1, 2006 -- Want the scoop on the eating habits of people who aren't overweight? Remember the two F's: fruit and fiber.

 People who aren't overweight eat more fruit and fiber than overweight people, researchers report in June's Journal of the American Dietetic Association.

-"Obviously, no magic formula exists for weight lossweight loss," write Jamie Davis, PhD, RD, and colleagues.
+"Obviously, no magic formula exists for," write Jamie Davis, PhD, RD, and colleagues.
 "But our results indicated that a diet containing more than average amounts of fiber, complex carbohydrate, and fruit was associated with normal body fat stores and standard weight for height."

 In other words, if you want to eat like a lean person, you may want to boost your intake of fiber, fruit, and complex carbohydrates, which include whole grains, starchy vegetables, and beans.